 Only the form fields you really need

 Make it short, simple and sweet.
 By removing any form fields that aren't strictly necessary you make the process easier and quicker for your users.
+Additional fields required for GDPR compliance and in keeping with best practice guided by the Fundraising Regulator, can be hidden until the required point in the user journey.

 Keep it simple